lasuillard-s/aws-annoying/CONTRIBUTING.md

 ## 🔧 Set up the development environment

-For development, you must have the following tools installed:
+For development, the following tools are required:

 ### ❄️ Tools managed via Nix Flakes

 This repository uses [Nix Flakes](https://nix.dev/concepts/flakes.html) to manage tools.
-The following tools will be automatically installed (requires `nix` to be installed):
+The following tools are automatically installed (requires `nix` to be installed):

 - `pre-commit`
 - [Just](https://just.systems) (`just`)